CHAPTER 165. ROAD TO ECONOMIC SELF-SUFFICIENCY THROUGH EMPLOYMENT AND TRAINING (RESET) PROGRAM

 (9) The individual failed to receive notice at least 2 days prior to the date of a scheduled RESET activity.

-(b) In determining good cause, the worker will give the individual the benefit of the doubt and consider all the facts and circumstances, especially if the transgression is relatively minor (such as reporting to a component a few minutes late) or isolated in nature (such as forgetting to keep an appointment, despite good overall attendance).
+(b) In determining good cause, the worker will consider all the facts and circumstances, especially if the transgression is relatively minor (such as reporting to a component a few minutes late) or isolated in nature (such as forgetting to keep an appointment, despite good overall attendance).
+The Department may request verification from the individual when determining good cause.
 Even after the CAO has made a preliminary determination of the lack of good cause, an individual may offer evidence of good cause to avoid sanction.

 (c) The Department may grant good cause for up to 6 months to an individual, when strict application of any RESET participation requirement would not promote an individual’s approved plan for self-sufficiency, as recorded on the AMR, and would make it more difficult for the individual to fulfill the plan.
 Examples of good cause for not strictly complying with a RESET participation requirement include: